 Surveying Students and Faculty about the War Effort

 Another major task of the Memorial Association was to assess the participation of everyone associated with the University in the war effort.
 In 1921, they sent out a survey to all current and former students, faculty, and staff for whom they had a current address, asking them to document what they did during the war.

-Below are the completed surveys of Hugh Ferriss, who executed drawings of building projects for the war department after studying architecture at Wash U, and Joseph Erlanger, a psychologist and professor at Washington University who was a member of the Physiology Committee of the National Research Council and Subcommittee on Traumatic Shock during the war.
+Below is a survey completed by Hugh Ferriss, who executed drawings of building projects for the war department after studying architecture at Wash U, and Joseph Erlanger, a psychologist and professor at Washington University who was a member of the Physiology Committee of the National Research Council and Subcommittee on Traumatic Shock during the war.

 Additional Resources on the Memorial Association and WWI

 More surveys from the Memorial Association Records and other materials from Washington University’s WWI collections will soon be available digitally through the Missouri Digital Heritage project, “Missouri Over There: Missouri and the Great War,” a project to digitize collections of Missouri’s participation in the First World War.
-You can check out the project at http://missourioverthere.org/.
+You can check out the project at Missouri Over There.